Read To Them’s Mission:

 What? – Reading chapter books aloud

 Children, especially those from less literate homes, need to be exposed to rich vocabulary and complex, grammatically correct sentences.
-Listening to chapter books read aloud on a regular basis is an effective way to further this literacy growth.
+Listening to chapter books read aloud on a regular basis is an effective way to advance this literacy growth.
 It also creates excitement and discussion about books and promotes the habit of reading.
 The more children are read to, the better they get at reading.

 Where? – At home